-Liberal Arts Electives (from above list) AND 12-15 credits Open Electives 9 credits
+Liberal Arts Electives (from above list) AND 12-15 credits 9 credits Open Electives

 Minimum 60 credits

 Certificate

 All certificate programs require a minimum of 20 semester hours in major and related courses, as well as 12 semester hours from the general education core.
 A cumulative grade point average of 2.0 or higher is required.
 Only those courses in the certificate will be used to calculate the GPA.